emmorais/waas/README.md

 - Check server logs to confirm if operation completed successfully
 - If successful, try the operation again - it may use cached results and be faster
 - **First-time operations are typically slower** due to cryptographic setup and initialization

+**❌ "NetworkError when attempting to fetch resource"**
+- **Most common cause**: Server not running or not accessible on https://localhost:8443
+- **Firefox-specific issue**: Firefox enforces 1-minute timeout on localhost HTTPS requests
+  - **Automatic fix**: Enhanced compatibility mode now enabled for Firefox users
+  - **Alternative**: Use Chrome/Edge for optimal experience with long TSS operations
+- **Check server status**: Ensure `cargo run` is active and shows "Ready to process TSS operations!"
+- **Certificate issues**: Make sure you accepted the self-signed certificate warning in browser
+- **Port conflicts**: Verify port 8443 is not used by another process (`lsof -i :8443` on Linux/Mac)
+- **Firewall blocking**: Check if firewall is blocking port 8443
+- **Enhanced debugging**: Open browser dev tools (F12) → Console tab for detailed connection logs
+- **Test connectivity**: The login process now tests server connection automatically

 **❌ Browser shows "network error" for successful operations**
 - Check browser developer console (F12 → Console tab) for detailed error messages